 I couldn’t agree more.
 I weight 155lbs and ride light on my feet.
 So when I first mounted these bindings on a 14″ powder day they were a little harder than I expected to ride.
 The flex of the binding was not as forgiving while wearing a pair of snowboard boots that were on the softer side.
 So I went back up the next day with a different pair of much stiffer boots, the Vans Pat Moore Infuse, and instantly noticed the binding performed 100% better.
 If you plan to run the Surge Binding be sure you also have a pair of stiff boots to match.

-Surge vs Arc
+Spark Surge vs Arc

 One of the main difference between the two bindings comes in the form of the baseplate.
-With the Surge you get a solid baseplate where as with the Arc you get a baseplate with holes cut throughout the bottom.
+With the Surge, you get a solid baseplate whereas with the Arc you get a baseplate with holes cut throughout the bottom.
 The Surge is going to be heavier and stiffer with this design thanks to the added material.
-Where as the Arc is on the lighter more flexible side.
-For the hard charging big mountain rider that’s out splitboarding big peaks in the Park the Surge is a solid reliable binding.
+Whereas the Arc is on the lighter more flexible side.
+For the hard-charging big mountain rider that’s out splitboarding big peaks in the Park, the Surge is a solid reliable binding.

 Even the new Pillow Line Straps on the Surge are much stiffer than the Arc bindings.
 The Surge’s top strap is one Tough-looking strap.
 Odds are it will be impossible to ever damage this piece of the binding (or any part of your Spark’s for that matter).
 The toe strap which can be used over the boot or as a cap also uses Sparks Pillow Line technology.
-Once locked into place with these 2 strap your foot ain’t going anywhere..
+Once locked into place with these 2 straps your foot ain’t going anywhere.